Romania profile - Timeline

 2009 March - The International Monetary Fund and other lenders agree to provide Romania a rescue package worth 20bn euros.

-2009 December - Incumbent President Traian Basescu declared winner of run-off election by very narrow majority.
+2009 December - President Traian Basescu re-elected.
 Emil Boc forms new coalition government.

-2010 July - Implementation of sweeping austerity measures - including 25% cuts to public sector wages - leads to wave of strikes and protests.
+2010 May-June - Austerity measures including large-scale cuts to public sector wages and pensions lead to wave of strikes and protests.

 2010 December - France and Germany block Romania from joining Schengen passport-free zone, saying it still needs to make "irreversible progress" in fight against corruption and organised crime.

-2012 July - President Basescu survives an impeachment referendum, as it fails to reach the minimum turnout figure of 50% of the electorate.
+2012 July - President Basescu survives impeachment referendum, as it fails to reach the minimum turnout figure.

-2012 December - Prime Minister Victor Ponta's government wins parliamentary elections by a comfortable margin.
+2012 December - Victor Ponta wins parliamentary elections.